PROLOGUE

 Mammaw says we’re moving to a real house.

-I miss playing piano in the sunlit social hall but love sleeping with my mother in a big bed beside the window in our little rented house on Douglas Road across from Evergreen Cemetery.
+I miss playing piano in the sunlit social hall, but I love sleeping with my mother in a big bed beside the window in our little rented house on Douglas Road across from Evergreen Cemetery.
 Sitting on the slanted porch drawing black-and-white spotted cows grazing by the graveyard fence, I pencil in their big heads, kind eyes, tails twitching, swatting flies.
-On stormy days, inhaling wet sagebrush and after-rain, I sculpt them in moist gray clay.
+On stormy days, inhaling wet sagebrush and the after-rain, I sculpt them in moist gray clay.

 Mother’s a nurse at Copper Queen Hospital in Bisbee.
-Mammaw takes care of us and when she’s not making cinnamon rolls, gardening, or chasing us with a switch, she chews snuff-she calls her consolation, spitting into an empty Folgers coffee can beside her chair while reading her black leather Bible with gold index tabs.
+Mammaw takes care of us, and when she’s not making cinnamon rolls, gardening, or chasing us with a switch, she chews snuff she calls her consolation, spitting into an empty Folgers coffee can beside her chair while reading her black leather Bible with gold index tabs.
 Parked at her knee, she teaches me to sing, The Old Rugged Cross, belting out the refrain—lost sinners were slain.

-Mammaw’s face glows when singing hymns, but sometimes wearing her lavender housedress that smells like starch and snuff, she sits by the kitchen window, weeping.
+Mammaw’s face glows when singing hymns, but sometimes, wearing her lavender housedress that smells like starch and snuff, she sits by the kitchen window, weeping.

-My little sister and I are making mud pies in our new front yard when two airplanes fashioned from Lifesavers and Juicy Fruit gum land at our feet.An old woman in a sun bonnet peeking through the sweet peas climbing the chain-link fence, says, “Welcome, girls!
+My little sister and I are making mud pies in our new front yard when two airplanes fashioned from Lifesavers and Juicy Fruit gum land at our feet.
+An old woman in a sun bonnet, peeking through the sweet peas climbing the chain-link fence, says, “Welcome, girls!
 I’m Pee Wee, your neighbor!”
 She looks like Mammaw, but shorter and older with leathery sun-scorched skin.
 She and her husband, Daddy Jim, who always wears overalls, are both in their eighties.

 Pee Wee and I traipse through the high desert hunting for fool’s gold and cow chips, as she calls them.
 We stuff the smelly, lightweight discs in burlap bags and drag them behind her house of tiny rooms to fertilize her flowers and vegetable gardens.
-She teaches me how to plant seeds in a row, feed infant goats with a baby bottle, and gather Bantam chicken eggs in the dark, musty coop.
+She teaches me how to plant seeds in a row, feed infant goats with a baby bottle, and gather Bantam chicken eggs in the dark and musty coop.
 Daddy Jim makes me laugh when, with eyes twinkling, he lines sweet peas on a table-knife and rolls them into his mouth without dropping even one.

 Lying our flowers on chosen markers, we sit on a large tombstone in the shade of the cypress tree, and she tells me stories about her family members buried there.
 I can’t remember her exact words, but I can still hear her low-toned voice.
 I can see her eyes moisten as afternoon shadows shapeshift across the headstones, across her church dress, her wrinkled hands, and face.
 I can still smell the fragrant base notes of our wilted bouquet, the sweet earthiness of cows and new graves.

-When Pee Wee’s husband dies, my mother takes me to see him at the First Baptist Church in Bisbee, but he’s not wearing overalls and doesn’t look like himself.
+When Pee Wee’s husband dies, my mother takes me to see him at the First Baptist Church in Bisbee but he’s not wearing overalls and doesn’t look like himself.
 Later, in Evergreen Cemetery, holding Mammaw’s hand, I watch two men lower my friend, Daddy Jim, into the ground and shovel dirt on top of his casket.

 Roaming the desert, I collect dead bugs and gently lay them on beds of cotton in empty jewelry boxes, bury them beside Mammaw’s white daisies.
 I fashion little crosses with twigs and twine and stick them on their graves.
 I’m not afraid of death.
 Not yet.